 I was hoping the dockking had an integrated DVR, but it doesn’t.
 Furious will make an external DVR module which you can buy separately.
 And supposedly it will have much better image quality than the Fatshark built-in DVR.

-However the DVR is pretty well designed as far as I know.
-It only records when it has signal, and it stops and starts again when it sees static so you don’t get huge files full of nothing.
+However the DVR is pretty well designed from what I hear.
+It only records when it has signal, and it stops when it sees static so you don’t get huge files full of nothing.

-The two video outputs allows you to share the video to the pilot, spotter and spectator screens at the same time without any additional hardware.
+The two AV video outputs and HDMI output allow you to share the video to the pilot, spotter and spectator screens at the same time without additional hardware.
 This can massively simplify the wiring in a race.